-(ii) If the facility is proposed to be located in an area listed in appendix VI of part 264, the owner or operator shall demonstrate compliance with the seismic standard.
+- (ii) If the facility is proposed to be located in an area listed in appendix VI of part 264, the owner or operator shall demonstrate compliance with the seismic standard.
 This demonstration may be made using either published geologic data or data obtained from field investigations carried out by the applicant.
 The information provided must be of such quality to be acceptable to geologists experienced in identifying and evaluating seismic activity.
-The information submitted must show that either:

-(A) No faults which have had displacement in Holocene time are present, or no lineations which suggest the presence of a fault (which have displacement in Holocene time) within 3,000 feet of a facility are present, based on data from:

-(1) Published geologic studies,

-(2) Aerial reconnaissance of the area within a five-mile radius from the facility.
+The information submitted must show that either: - (A) No faults which have had displacement in Holocene time are present, or no lineations which suggest the presence of a fault (which have displacement in Holocene time) within 3,000 feet of a facility are present, based on data from: - (1) Published geologic studies, - (2) Aerial reconnaissance of the area within a five-mile radius from the facility. - (3) An analysis of aerial photographs covering a 3,000 foot radius of the facility, and

-(3) An analysis of aerial photographs covering a 3,000 foot radius of the facility, and where treatment, storage, or disposal of hazardous waste will be conducted, based on data from a comprehensive geologic analysis of the site.
+- (4) If needed to clarify the above data, a reconnaissance based on walking portions of the area within 3,000 feet of the facility, or - (B) If faults (to include lineations) which have had displacement in Holocene time are present within 3,000 feet of a facility, no faults pass within 200 feet of the portions of the facility where treatment, storage, or disposal of hazardous waste will be conducted. based on data from a comprehensive geologic analysis of the site.
 Unless a site analysis is otherwise conclusive concerning the absence of faults within 200 feet of such portions of the facility data shall be obtained from a subsurface exploration (trenching) of the area within a distance no less than 200 feet from portions of the facility where treatment, storage, or disposal of hazardous waste will be conducted.
 Such trenching shall be performed in a direction that is perpendicular to known faults (which have had displacement in Holocene time) passing within 3,000 feet of the portions of the facility where treatment, storage, or disposal of hazardous waste will be conducted.
 Such investigation shall document with supporting maps and other analyses, the location of faults found.